-The image texture detail enhancement method shown in Figure 1 is as follows:
+The image texture detail enhancement method shown in Fig. 1 is as follows:

-Step 1: Converting the seismic section image from the RGB space to the YCbCr space, and decomposing to obtain the luminance component Y, the chrominance components Cb and Cr;
+Step 1 entails converting the seismic section image from the RGB space to the YCbCr space and decomposition to obtain the luminance component Y and the chrominance components Cb and Cr.

-Step 2: performing single-layer discrete wavelet decomposition on the luminance component Y to obtain a low-frequency structural image and three high-frequency texture images;
+Step 2 entails performing single-layer discrete wavelet decomposition on the luminance component Y to obtain a low-frequency structural image and three high-frequency texture images.

-Step 3: Perform bilateral texture filtering on the low frequency sub-band after wavelet transform to filter out texture details in the image and keep the image edges unambiguous;
+Step 3 entails performing bilateral texture filtering on the low-frequency sub-band after wavelet transform to filter out texture details in the image and keep the image edges unambiguous.

-Step 4: Perform multi-scale adaptive enhancement on each high frequency sub-band after wavelet transform to enhance texture detail information in the seismic image;
+Step 4 entails performing multi-scale adaptive enhancement on each high-frequency sub-band after wavelet transform to enhance texture detail information in the seismic image.

-Step 5: performing inverse wavelet transform on the high and low frequency sub-bands processed in steps 3 and 4 to synthesize a new luminance component Y';
+Step 5 entails performing inverse wavelet transform on the high- and low-frequency sub-bands processed in steps 3 and 4 to synthesize a new luminance component Y'.

-Step 6: Perform contrast adaptive enhancement on Y' to obtain the new luminance component y;
+Step 6 entails performing contrast adaptive enhancement on Y' to obtain the new luminance component y.

-Step 7: Combine the luminance component y with the chrominance components Cb and Cr, and convert it into the RGB space, that is, obtain a seismic section image with enhanced texture details.
+Step 7 entails combining the luminance component y with the chrominance components Cb and Cr and converting it into the RGB space, that is, obtaining a seismic section image with enhanced texture details.

-20 The following is an introduction to the implementation of important modules in the algorithm.
+The following is an introduction to the implementation of important modules in the algorithm.